javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

     alert( '\u005a' ); // Z
     ```

-Now let's make the string from the characters with codes `65..220` (the latin alphabet and a little bit extra):
+Now let's see the characters with codes `65..220` (the latin alphabet and a little bit extra) by making a string of them:

 ```js run
 let str = '';